 The use of financial software allows the finance team to share and analyze data securely and therefore make financial performance the core focus of the business.
 When everyone has access to the same numbers, a team often collaborates more and understands the impact of their decisions on financial performance, in real time.

-Stakeholders across all divisions will have a better understanding of the numbers, as a dynamic report can present timely data in a responsive, .
+Stakeholders across all divisions will have a better understanding of the numbers, as a dynamic report can present timely data in a responsive, more understandable format.